GreptimeTeam/docs/docs/v0.6/en/user-guide/client-libraries/java.md

 {template more-ingestion-examples%

-For fully runnable code snippets and explanations for common methods, see the [Examples](https://github.com/GreptimeTeam/greptimedb-ingester-java/tree/main/ingester-example/src/main/java/io/greptime).
+For fully runnable code snippets and the complete code of the demo, please refer to the [Examples](https://github.com/GreptimeTeam/greptimedb-ingester-java/tree/main/ingester-example/src/main/java/io/greptime).

 %}